 You must confront the things you fear.

 Learn everything you can about history.
 A deep knowledge of human history will better equip you to take on the future.

-Don’t ignore the great narratives of religion, Let the stories, mythologies, & the philosophies of times past educate you and give you a solid footing in the present.
+Don’t ignore the great narratives of humanity, Let the stories, mythologies, religion and the philosophies of past times past educate you and give you a solid footing in the present.

-When technologies impact core human characteristics (like communication) adopt them slowly and carefully.
+When technologies impact core human characteristics—such as communication— adopt them slowly and carefully.

 Try to understand all the consequences that may come when you embrace a technology.

 Monitor the effects of that technology carefully, and have an escape plan for when that technology takes you down a path you don’t want to go.